coreybruck/Active-Directory-Lab/README.md

 # Active-Directory-Lab
-# Downloaded VMware workstation player, Windows Server 2019 ISO, and Windows 10 Enterprise ISO.<br>
+## Downloaded VMware Workstation Player, Windows Server 2019 ISO, and Windows 10 ISO.<br>
 ![1](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/8f24ebc7-26a1-4ba4-970a-1f7a9770e040)
 ![2](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/6c3369ce-23d9-4570-88dc-b80c013292e5)
 ![3](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/144bdbc8-11de-4fbd-8ace-5ac663a12243)
-Explanation: For all 3 downloads I navigated to google chrome and searched VMware and Microsoft eval center website for VMware workstation Player, Windows Server 2019 ISO and Windows 10 Enterprise ISO.
+For all 3 downloads I navigated to google chrome and searched VMware and Microsoft eval center website for VMware workstation Player, Windows Server 2019 ISO and Windows 10 Enterprise ISO.
 I downloaded the files and then ran the VMware installation.
 This will allow me to start installing the virtual machines with VMware and begin my Active Directory Lab environments.

-# Created virtual machines for Windows Server 2019 and Windows 10 Enterprise.
+## Created virtual machines for Windows Server 2019 and Windows 10 Enterprise.
 - To create a virtual machine I opened VMware and clicked on Create a New Virtual Machine. .<br>
 ![1](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/acf34b63-8702-4662-9dec-2ebf1780fea5)
 - Selected I will install operating system later where I will put ISO file in after some steps.<br>